-- A spouse or domestic partner is not eligible to attend a Winterim/Summerim Program unless they have applied and been accepted.
-Enrollment in the course will occur during the Winterim/Summerim registration period. - Thunderbird employees and their dependents who want educational assistance must submit an Educational Assistance Request Form to Human Resources before enrollment each trimester or module.
+- A non-degree application should be completed and submitted to the Director of Admissions at Thunderbird four weeks before the start of the desired trimester/program. - Courses and seminars offered at Thunderbird are graduate-level courses and require a fouryear degree. - Courses offered during Winterim sessions require completion of a four-year degree, economics admission prerequisites, and graduate-level course work that meets the prerequisites for courses offered at Thunderbird. - A spouse or domestic partner is not eligible to attend a Winterim Program unless they have applied and been accepted. - Thunderbird employees and their dependents who want educational assistance must submit an Educational Assistance Request Form to Human Resources before enrollment each trimester or module.
 Such approval will not be granted without a positive recommendation by the employee's Business Unit Leader and the Senior Management Committee as required for the Executive MBA and Global On-Demand Programs.